 She also used a mix of dark brown sugar and granulated sugar.
 Granted, the dark brown sugar does mute the pumpkin-y color of the loaves a bit, but I like the subtle flavor it adds.
 I’ve also made it with light brown sugar with success, when I’ve wanted a more vibrantly-colored batter.

 My aunt always topped her pumpkin bread with a buttery cinnamon streusel.
 It’s a somewhat unorthodox addition to pumpkin bread.
-Before tasting Aunt Ellen’s recipe, I’d always eaten pumpkin bread plain, with a schmear of maple butter or cream cheese.
+Before tasting Aunt Ellen’s recipe, I’d always eaten this type of quick bread plain, with a schmear of maple butter or cream cheese.

 The topping couldn’t be easier to make.
 Since it uses melted butter, you don’t have to cut cold butter cubes into the flour and sugar.
 (It’s similar to the crumb topping I use for my Miniature Apple Raspberry Pies, with cinnamon and brown sugar added.)